katherineathomas/katherineathomas.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a PhD candidate at NYU.
-I am a quantitative sociologist studying how housing markets produce and reproduce racial and spatial inequality.
+I am a quantitative sociologist studying the forces that generate and sustain racial and spatial inequality.
+Most of my current projects focus on the role of housing markets in this process.
+I am currently a PhD candidate in the Department of Sociology at NYU.

 In one line of research, I examine how climate change is transforming housing markets and residential mobility processes.
 I show how racialized and classed patterns of residential mobility into and out of flood-prone neighborhoods are reshaping the geography of environmental inequality.
 One paper from this project is forthcoming in *Demography* and received an honorable mention from the ASA Race, Gender, and Class Section for best graduate student paper.